deanovision/api/README.md

 #### DELETE Class By Instructor ID
 `https://anywhere-fitness.herokuapp.com/classes/instructor/:id/remove`

-Send the Class You Want to Delete in the Body of the Request
+Send the Class You Want to Delete in the Body of the Request and Send Instructor ID in URL

 ```
 {